ZEISS/precise-ui/.github/CONTRIBUTING.md

 2. Create the branch, following or [Branching Model](#branching-model).

-3. Do some work :) This is the fun part where oyu get to contribute to Precise UI.
+3. Do some work :) This is the fun part where you get to contribute to Precise UI.

 4. Before pushing your code, few more task that need to be preformed: